Multiclass Classification, Information, Divergence, and Surrogate Risk: Risks, information measures, and -divergences

-Moreover, the negative entropy is strongly convex over the simplex $\simplex_k$ (this is Pinsker's inequality~\cite[Chapter 17.3]{CoverTh06}), so Proposition~\ref{proposition:calibration} immediately implies the classification calibration of the multiclass logistic loss (cf.~\cite[Section 4.4]{Zhang04a}).
+The conjugacy calculation~\eqref{eqn:loss-def} (i.e.\ our inverse construction from $\entropy$ to loss $\loss$) to generate $\loss$ also yields the multi-class logistic loss.
+That the multiclass logistic loss is calibrated for the zero-one loss~\cite[\S~4.4]{Zhang04a} is now immediate: the negative Shannon entropy is strongly convex over the simplex $\simplex_k$ (this is Pinsker's inequality~\cite[Ch.~17.3]{CoverTh06}), so the fact that logistic loss and Shannon entropy are dual via Eq.~\eqref{eqn:loss-def} and Proposition \ref{proposition:calibration} yield calibration.
 The information measure~\eqref{eqn:information} associated with the logistic loss is the mutual information between the observation $X$ and label $Y$.
 Indeed, we have